-Aetosaurs God created the Aetosaurs before God created the garden of Eden as recorded by Moses the holy prophet of God Genesis 1:24 & God said, Let the earth bring forth the living creature after his kind, cattle, & creeping thing, & beast of the earth after his kind: & it was so.
+Aeroplankton God created the Aeroplankton before God created the garden of Eden as recorded by Moses the holy prophet of God Genesis 1:24 & God said, Let the earth bring forth the living creature after his kind, cattle, & creeping thing, & beast of the earth after his kind: & it was so.
 Aeroplankton (or aerial plankton) is a vast and invisible community of tiny organisms that float and drift in the Earth's atmosphere, carried by wind and air currents.
 Just as oceanic plankton are the foundation of marine life, aeroplankton forms a critical but often overlooked "third dimension" of Earth's ecology.
 1. Composition of Aeroplankton

 The aeroplankton "swarm" consists of thousands of different species, ranging from microscopic microbes to small animals: